AlanLowe007/EMHDD/README.md

 **We are gradually opening up.**

-1. From June 2023 to December 2023, this more comprehensive dataset was finally constructed through collection, screening, annotation, and other work.
+1. This more comprehensive dataset was finally constructed through collection, screening, annotation, and other work.(`From June 2023 to December 2023`)
-2. We created this warehouse to publicly disclose our work and presented relevant introductions and examples(April 18, 2024).
+2. We created this warehouse to publicly disclose our work and presented relevant introductions and examples(`April 18, 2024`).
-3. We have submitted a report to the relevant departments, and after the report, we will gradually open up the dataset (April 20, 2024).
+3. This dataset may have an impact on national security, and we have submitted an application to the relevant department(`April 20, 2024`).
+Before the application is approved, only some data examples will be provided.
+After approval, we will fully open the dataset.
 4. We have updated some of the detector stage data in `/Detector/1.
-Daytime/` (April 22, 2024).
+Daytime/` (`April 22, 2024`).
-5.
+5. We have updated some of the recognizer stage data in `/Recognizer/1.
+Daytime/` (`April 22, 2024`).
+6.